brimdata/brimcap/docs/Custom-Brimcap-Config.md

 ## Background

-Brim release `v0.25.0` bundles Zeek and Suricata binaries differently than `v0.24.0`.
+Starting with Brim release `v0.25.0`, Zeek and Suricata binaries are bundled differently than they were in release `v0.24.0` and older.
 A brief summary:

 * **`v0.24.0` and older** - The "backend" `zqd` process that ran behind the Brim app handled the launching of Zeek and Suricata binaries each time a pcap